Menu

 Equation 6 : Carleton equation (discharge rate through outlet for fine particles)

-V0 average velocity of solids dicharging
+V0 average velocity of solids discharging

 A,B given above